ChadBowman/kril/README.md

 }
 ```
 ---
-Now that the schema exists, we can produce records simply:
+Since the schema exists in our repository, we can produce records simply:
 ```bash
 $ kril -r '{"age": 33}' human
 ```